pyrmont/flext/Flext/Webpages/general_source.md

 The source code for Flext is available on [GitHub](https://github.com/pyrmont/flext).
-The code is made available under a modified form of the BSD-3 licence.
+The code is made available under the Apache Licence, Version 2.0.

 ## Rationale

-Making software open source is sometimes considered inconsistent with commercial distribution of that software.
-Flext challenges this orthodoxy.

 Making Flext open source has three benefits: